Meet Our Team

 Angie Gipson believes all students should have access to an exceptional education.
 She is committed to ensuring all students are ready to succeed in college and their future careers.
 Prior to teaching at the Kauffman School, Mrs. Gipson worked as a health care consultant at Cerner Corporation.
 Prior to Cerner, she taught high school biology and anatomy and physiology in the Houston Independent School District.
 Mrs. Gipson is an alumna of Teach for America - Houston and received her Bachelor of Science in Biology from Kansas State University in Manhattan, Kansas.
 Mrs. Gipson was drawn to the Kauffman School because of its positive culture and unwavering faith in students and their ability to achieve at high academic levels.
 She is excited to see her students' growth and success this school year.

-Abby Green, 10th Grade Pre-AP Language and Composition Teacher
+Abby Green, 10th Grade Pre-AP Language and Composition Teacher and Department Chair

 Abby Green believes that quality education is the key to success.
 She is committed to having high expectations for students through rigorous content and social behavior so that they will be given the tools they need to succeed in college and beyond.
 Prior to teaching at the Kauffman School, Ms. Green taught sixth- and seventh-grade social studies at Junction City Middle School in Junction City, Kansas.
 Ms. Green received her Bachelor of Education from Kansas State University in both History and Government and Language Arts.
 Ms. Green chose to come to the Kauffman School because she is a native of the Kansas City area and is committed to educational growth in the community.
 She is excited to work alongside such inspiring students and staff.

-Robert Henderson III, 8th Grade Fitness Teacher
+Robert Henderson III, 5th and 8th Grade Fitness Teacher

 Robert Lee Henderson III believes every student deserves a champion and role model.
 He is committed to making sure all students are college ready.
 Prior to teaching at the Kauffman School, Mr. Henderson work as a firefighter engineer in multiple cities in Colorado.
 Mr. Henderson is an alumna of City Year-South Carolina.
 He received his Bachelor of Arts in History and American Studies with a minor in Asian Studies from Lake Forest College in Lake Forest, Illinois.
 Mr. Henderson is looking forward to working at Kauffman School because he believe they have created a living dynasty of family culture and putting students first.